barchetta/helidon-levelup-2023/docs/helidon-hol.md

    2. Edit `src/main/resources/logging.properties` and change `io.helidon.common.HelidonConsoleHandler` to `io.helidon.logging.jul.HelidonConsoleHandler`
 6. Your application has now been migrated to Helidon 4!
 Build the application as described previously.
 7. Run the application with `java --enable-preview  -jar target/myproject.jar`
-8. Note that the thread is now a `VirtualThread`.
+8. Look at the server output and note that the thread is now a `VirtualThread`.
 9. Stop the application with `CTRL-C`

 ### Deploy to OCI